otbe/eventcatalog-playground/events/eventWithVeryLongNameDunnoWhyThisIsSoLong/index.md

 ---
-name: eventA
+name: eventWithVeryLongNameDunnoWhyThisIsSoLong
 version: 0.0.2
 summary: |
   Holds information about what the user added to their shopping cart.
 producers:
-  - my-service
+  - my-service-long
 consumers:
-  - my-service
+  - my-service-long
 domains:
   - Shop
 owners: